Tinram/MySQL/mysqltrxmon/README.md

 The CSV emitted is a PSV (pipe-separated value) file.
 (Pipe separators are enforced by the logged SQL statements containing commas.)

-An example Python script is in *utils/* to extract and plot values from the PSV.
+There are example Python scripts in the *utils/* directory to aggregate concurrent transactions and plot values from the PSV.

 ## Build